jordissm/PDG2021Plus/README.md

 Please see [Supl.
 Rev. Mex.
 Fis.
 3, 040921 (2022)](https://doi.org/10.31349/SuplRevMexFis.3.040921) for details and cite when using the list.

-Report issues on the [issues](https://github.com/jordissm/PDG21Plus/issues) section or contact us by email at jordis2@illinois.edu.

 ## Contents
 ### Generating scripts
 The list is stored in `xlsx` format for easy access but a set but a set of